 This is how The Planetary Society came to be.

-For nearly 4 decades, our members have made strides in advancing planetary exploration, planetary defense, and the search for life beyond Earth.
+For over 4 decades, our members have made strides in advancing planetary exploration, planetary defense, and the search for life beyond Earth.
 We have delivered tens of thousands of petitions to the United States Congress.
 We have funded groundbreaking technological advancements in solar sailing.
 We have united researchers from around the world to work together on asteroid defense.
 Today we are the world’s largest and most influential independent space-interest organization.

 “By harnessing our collective passion, we can change the course of history.”